 reaction – water pushes the swimmer ahead

-(ii) Firing gun: A bullet fired from a gun and the gun recoils.
+(ii) Firing gun: A bullet is fired from a gun and the gun recoils.

-action – gun exerts force on the bullet
+action – gun exerts a force on the bullet

 reaction – bullet exerts an equal and opposite force on the gun

-(ii) Launching of rocket: action – hot gases from the rocket are released reaction – the gases exert upward push to the rocket
+(ii) Launching of rocket: action – hot gases from the rocket are released.
+Reaction – the gases exert an upward push on the rocket

 recoil velocity of the pistol?